postmanlabs/postman-docs/_posts/01_postman/05_environments_and_globals/2017-05-04-manage_environments.md

 [![manage icons](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/manage_environ_icons.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/manage_environ_icons.png)

 When you click the **Share** button, the 'Manage Environments' screen appears.
 From this screen you can create an environment template to share.
-In the Environment Templates view, add a name for the template, add key/values pairs, and click the Share button.
+In the Environment Templates view, add a name for the template, add key-values pairs, and click the **Share** button.

 [![environ template](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/environTemplate.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/environTemplate.png)

-**Note**: It's a best practice to create a duplicate, remove any sensitive values like passwords and access tokens before downloading the copy to share with someone else.
+**Note**: It's best practice to create a duplicate, remove any sensitive values like passwords and access tokens before downloading the copy to share with someone else.
 When someone else imports the environment, or accesses the shared template, they can input their own personal information within their own version of the template.

 ### **Select an active environment**